2200W vs 1875W Hair Dryers (2026): What You Actually Get

 • Heavier than travel or DC dryers — the AC motor adds weight

-• AC motors are not the quietest; premium digital motors run quieter
+• AC motors are not the quietest; premium digital motors typically run quieter

-Get the BELLFORNO if you want salon power and frizz control at home and you do not mind a heavier tool in exchange for a stronger, longer-lasting motor.
+Get the BELLFORNO if you want salon power and frizz control at home and you do not mind a heavier tool in exchange for a stronger salon-style motor.

 Consider the RUSK W8less (2000 watts) if you want an AC motor in a lighter body and are willing to pay more.

-Consider the Conair InfinitiPRO (1875 watts) if you want an AC motor on the tightest budget and can accept fewer refinements.
+Consider the Conair InfinitiPRO (1875 watts) if you want an AC motor on the tightest budget and can accept fewer refinements — see our full budget hair dryer guide for more options.

 How we picked